Zabtas/fastapi-helm-chart/README.md

 # FastAPI Helm Chart

-This is a Helm chart for a FastAPI application.
-This chart is designed to deploy FastAPI applications on OpenShift clusters with customizable configurations.
+This repository contains a Helm chart for a FastAPI application to be deployed on OpenShift clusters with minimal effort with customizable configurations.

 ## Prerequisites